Tarrant County Clerk

 Marriage License

-Beyond court and vital records, the County Clerk preserves Commissioner Court records and issues official public notices.
-Residents who track public meetings, agendas, or county notices can rely on these pages to confirm schedules and to locate the official record.
+Beyond court and vital records, the County Clerk preserves Commissioners Court records and issues official public notices.
+Residents who track public meetings, agendas, or county notices can use these pages to confirm schedules and locate the official record.

 Commissioners Court records and agendas: Follow the Clerk’s channels for historical and current records.

-Public notices and meeting postings: Use the County Clerk’s notice pages to stay informed on legally required postings.
+Public notices and meeting postings: Use the County Clerk’s notice pages to review legally required postings.

 Use the Public Notices page maintained by the County Clerk to review current postings and meeting notices.